DZSI ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, June 27, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of DZS Inc. (NASDAQ: DZSI) alleging that the Company violated federal securities laws.
+NEW YORK, June 30, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of DZS Inc. ( DZSI) alleging that the Company violated federal securities laws.

 Class Period: March 10, 2023 to May 31, 2023